ASIA MARKETS: Asian Markets Heat Up After Fresh Records On Wall Street; BOJ Stays Pat

 For the first time in 3 1/2 years, the inflation expectation in the central bank's quarterly outlook was unchanged from the previous report, said Capital Economics' Marcel Thieliant.
 The report also said policy makers no longer see inflation expectations "weakening."

 The yen later retreated, after BOJ Gov. Haruhiko Kuroda said the central bank hasn't reached the point at which it needs to consider how to exit monetary stimulus.
-The yen was last at Yen111.06 to the dollar, after strengthening to as much as Yen110.59 earlier in the session.
+The dollar was at Yen111.06 around the closing time of Asian markets to the dollar, after falling to as much as Yen110.59 earlier in the session.

 "They're ignoring any negative sentiment and homing in on anything remotely positive such as earnings that have come out of the U.S.," he said.